-Each of the Company's current Executives (including the MD & CEO and the FD & CFO) has an Executive Service Agreement, and has undergone a performance review with respect to their performance during the 2021 financial year.
+Each of the Company's current Executives (including the MD & CEO) has an Executive Service Agreement, and has undergone a performance review with respect to their performance during the 2022 financial year.

-Details of the outcomes of the performance reviews, particularly in relation to the "at risk" component on the Company's Executives' remuneration, are set out in the 2021 Remuneration Report on pages 96 to 121 of the Annual Report.
+Details of the outcomes of the performance reviews, particularly in relation to the "at risk" component on the Company's Executives' remuneration, are set out in the 2022 Remuneration Report on pages 92 to 123 of the Annual Report.

-4. Fees and remuneration
+4. Fees and Remuneration